 This age of change, called the "Spring and Autumn period" (Chunqiu 春秋, 770-5th cent.
 BCE), encouraged members of the ruling elite to develop new views on society and the universe.
 The philosophies of Confucianism and Daoism emerged.
 At the same time, politicians tried to implement new forms of administration, in order to strengthen their state.
 Most prominent among these new politicians was Guan Zhong 管仲.

 The political changes inside the regional states led to a replacement of the ancient "dynasties" by newcomers and family sidelines.
 In the state of Jin 晉, the houses of Zhao 趙, Han 韓 and Wei 魏, destroyed the ancient ducal house.
 In the state of Qi 齊, the noble house of Tian 田 replaced the ancient dynasty, and in the state of Lu 魯, the lateral branches of the ducal house (the Three Huan Families 三桓) took over the real power.

-These changes became eminent in the 5th century that marks the beginning of the Warring States period Zhanguo 戰國 (5th cent.-221 BCE).
-Among the many feudal states that had flourished during the Western and early Eastern Zhou period, only a few survived the belligerent age of the Warring States, and vanished, like Song 宋, Cao 曹 or Chen 陳.
+These changes became evident in the 5th century, which marks the beginning of the Warring States period (Zhanguo 戰國, 5th cent.-221 BCE).
+Among the many regional states that had flourished during the Western and early Eastern Zhou period, quite a few did not survive the belligerent age of the Warring States, and vanished, like Song 宋, Cao 曹 or Chen 陳.
 At the same time, states in the periphery of the Zhou empire gained prominence and became military powers, like Chu 楚, Wu 吳 and Yue 越 in the south, Qi and Yan 燕 in the east and northeast, and Qin 秦 in the west.